willmendesneto/angular-testing-recipes/controllers/README.md

 ### $apply instead $digest

-Creating a new $scope and $compile your content, we wrap our changes to $scope using $apply to replace `{{user.name}}` with the final value and compile it.
+Creating a new $scope and $compile your content, we wrap our changes to $scope using $apply to replace `{{vm.foo}}` with the final value and compile it.
 Doing it like this, it renders with the right context.
 We don’t need to call $digest separately as $apply internally calls $digest once finishes evaluating all changes.
 You should use `$apply` instead of `$digest`, because `$digest` is already invoked in $apply method internally.

 ```javascript